History of the Sildanyar, People of the Veil

 In the end, the sildanyari drove off what would become the mul'niessa, and the mul'niessa retreated to the ends of the earth.
 The remaining sildanyari themselves would divide into two races--to counteract their own race's own failures, the sylvanori would seek the guidance of Gilead and Dana, and swear themselves to guard the wild places.
 The llyranesi would choose to honor Eluna, and set themselves forward as guardians over the ancient leylines and the flow of mana against Shadow's growth.

 The llyranesi court today is founded by one lone and surviving heir of Myn'Sandriel.
 She led those who would come with her to what is today known as Llyranost.
 Here, somehow retaining a measure of the ancient and vaunted immortality of the old world, she reigns to this day.
 Known by many names, Cherylindrea surveys a dwindling race from the depths of a forest realm.

 Today, Llyranost has grown in size over the centuries as more sildanyari from various parts of the world continue to migrate to it on great pilgrimages.
-Many remained, but others would be only passing visitors.
+Its growth occurred despite the sildanyari's naturally low birth rate; many traveled to the great forest and though many passed by, many others would remain.
 In time, the pilgrimages to Llyranost came to be known as the Gathering.
 The Gathering also became a way for the llyranesi and sylvanori to reaffirm their connection to the fey world that their ancestors had left and were barred from returning to.
 The mul'niessa turn to other sources, and do not practice this tradition.

 Races of the Sildanyar